ysraelmoreno/ysraelmoreno/README.md

 🖥 Developer | 🕹 Gamer | ⚽ Love sports

+🚀 Currently I'm working together with my team on the development of a Design System for the E-Commerce of MadeiraMadeira, working with ReactJS, Storybook and React Testing Library (Unit tests), and developing features to the new stack (NextJS) of the Website of my actual company.

 🔭 A big enthusiast of technology and education.
 “Have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.”